scoophealth/oscar/readme.txt

 To test jsp compilations "ant -f jspc.xml" can be run, it presumes you have just run "mvn package" and that the target directory and corresponding war file is present.

+For developers, if you are doing testing and need to skip the junit test, pmd checks, and checkstyle checks, do "mvn -Dmaven.test.skip=true -Dcheckstyle.skip=true -Dpmd.skip=true package".
+You should always try to run it with full checks before committing though.

 -------------
 NetBeans Note
 -------------